2026 Leapmotor C10 review | A large family SUV for the price of a small one

 What is the Leapmotor C10?

 Let’s start with what on earth Leapmotor is, before we get onto the Leapmotor C10.
 Leapmotor is a Chinese tech brand that was started in 2015, and has sold hundreds of thousands of cars in China.
-It’s now coming to the UK and Europe, launching with the Leapmotor T03 budget electric vehicle, and this, the C10, which is a big, 4.74-metre long family SUV with a WLTP range of 263 miles.
-There’s no seven-seat option for the Leapmotor C10, yet; it’s purely a five-seater, and it’s planning on getting your attention by having Tesla-style premium tech and driving experience for a more budget price.
+It’s now operating in the UK and Europe, launching with the Leapmotor T03 budget electric vehicle, and this, the C10, which is a big, 4.74-metre long family SUV that can be had either as a pure electric car, or as a plug-in hybrid, badged Hybrid EV.

-The C10 costs from £36,500 and has everything on it including a panoramic sunroof, huge touchscreen, adaptive LED lights and more, so you’re saving thousands over an equivalent-spec Model Y, Skoda Enyaq, BYD Sealion 7 or VW ID.4.
-Other similarly sized rivals for the new Chinese EV include the Nissan Ariya, Toyota bZ4X, Hyundai Ioniq 5 and Kia EV6.
-However, it’s worth pointing out that if you sacrifice some of the interior space, you can get a much longer-range, compact family EVs like the Renault Scenic E-Tech and Kia EV3 for the same price as the Leapmotor C10.
+Other similarly sized rivals for the new Chinese SUV include the Nissan Ariya, Toyota bZ4X, Hyundai Ioniq 5 and Skoda Kodiaq.
+However, it’s worth pointing out that if you sacrifice some of the interior space, you can get compact family SUVs like the Renault Scenic E-Tech, Kia EV3 and Kia Niro for the same price as the Leapmotor C10.

 Anyway, while Leapmotor is a new and unknown brand in the UK, it’s reassuring to know that Stellantis owns 51% of the company.
 Stellantis is the huge car maker that was formed when Peugeot, Citroen, Fiat and many other brands merged a few years ago, so it’s got serious car-making knowledge and European heritage.
 And it’s Stellantis that’s actually launching and selling Leapmotor vehicles in European markets.

-• Charging speeds in the Leapmotor C10 are also a bit disappointing, with rapid charging peaking at 84kW, which is substantially less than the charging speeds on most alternatives.
+• Charging speeds in the electric Leapmotor C10 are a bit disappointing, with rapid charging peaking at 84kW, which is substantially less than the charging speeds on most alternatives.
 The Tesla Model Y charges at nearly three times that rate, and the Skoda Enyaq at twice that rate.
 It means that the C10 will take around 40 minutes or more for a 10% to 80% DC rapid charge, despite the battery being quite a modest size.
 A full charge at home from a 7kW charger will take around 11-12 hours.

 Vicky Parrott